On the cohomology groups of local systems over Hilbert modular varieties via Higgs bundles: Introduction

 Now let $X$ be a Hilbert modular variety and $\V$ an irreducible local system over $X$.
-Then the cohomology group $H^k(X,\V)$ carries a natural real mixed Hodge structure (see \S\ref{preliminaries}), which is the principal object of study in the present paper.
-The case of constant local system has been treated in the book \cite{Fr} by Freitag (see Ch.
-III in loc. cit.).
-Thus we shall assume here that $\V$ is a non-trivial local system.
-Any irreducible complex local system $\V$ over $X$ induced by a linear representation of $G$ is of the form $\V_m$ for certain $m=(m_1,\ldots,m_n)\in \N_{0}^{n}$, see \S\ref{preliminaries}.
-Our results are summarized as follows (the notations in the statements are collected at the end of the section): \begin{theorem} Let $X$ be a Hilbert modular variety $X$ of dimension $n$ and $\V_m$ be an irreducible non-trivial local system determined by $m=(m_1,\ldots,m_n)\in \N_{0}^{n}$.
+Then the cohomology group $H^k(X,\V)$ carries a natural real MHS, which is the principal object of study in the present paper.
+The case of a constant local system has been treated in the book \cite{Fr} by Freitag.
+The relevant result is Theorem 7.9 Ch.
+III in ibid. where a formula for the Hodge numbers of the real mixed Hodge structures $H^k(X,\R), 0\leq k\leq 2n$ is provided.
+Using with Proposition \ref{split MHS} of the current paper and Propositions 7.2, 7.7 in ibid., one can even show that the real MHS on the cohomology group is actually split.
+Note that when $\V$ has finite monodromy, it becomes trivial after a finite \'{e}tale base change.
+Thus we shall assume throughout the paper that $\V$ is a non-trivial local system with infinite monodromy.
+Any such irreducible $\V$ is induced by an irreducible linear representation of $G$ and is of the form $\V_m$ for a certain $n$-tuple $m=(m_1,\ldots,m_n)\in \N_{0}^{n}$.
+For such an $m$, one puts $|m|=\sum_{i=1}^{n}m_i$, and for any subset $I\subset \{1,\cdots,n\}$, $|m_I|=\sum_{i\in I}m_i$.
+Each $\V=\V_m$ underlies a natural real polarized variation of Hodge structure ($\R$-PVHS) $\V_{\R}$ of weight $|m|$.
+After the work of Deligne, Saito and Zucker \cite{De1,Sa1,Sa2,Sa3,Sa4,Zuc}, the cohomology group $H^k(X,\V_{\R})$ carries a natural real MHS with weights $\geq |m|+k$ (Saito's MHS).
+This MHS is defined over $\Q$ if all $m_i$ are equal.
+See \S\ref{preliminaries} for details.
+Our main results are summarized as follows: \begin{theorem} Let $X$ be a Hilbert modular variety of dimension $n\geq 2$ and $\V_m$ be the irreducible non-trivial local system determined by $m=(m_1,\ldots,m_n)\in \N_{0}^{n}$.
 Then: \begin{itemize} \item[(i)] $H^{k}(X,\V_m)=0$ for $0\leq k\leq n-1$ and $k=2n$. \item[(ii)] If $m_1=\cdots=m_n$, then for $n+1\leq k\leq 2n-1$